Social accounting: Applications

 Social accounting is a widespread practice in a number of large organisations in the United Kingdom.
 Royal Dutch Shell, BP, British Telecom, The Co-operative Bank, The Body Shop, and United Utilities all publish independently audited social and sustainability accounts.
 In many instances the reports are produced in (partial or full) compliance with the sustainability reporting guidelines set by the Global Reporting Initiative (GRI) and indexes including EthicalQuote (CEQ) (reputation tracking of the world's largest companies on Environmental, Social, Governance (ESG), Corporate Social Responsibility, ethics and sustainability).
 Traidcraft plc, the fair trade organisation, claims to be the first public limited company to publish audited social accounts in the UK, starting in 1993.

 The website of the Centre for Social and Environmental Accounting Research contains a collection of exemplary reporting practices and social audits.

-Areas

-Companies and other organisations (such as NGOs) may publish annual corporate responsibility reports, in print or online.
-The reporting format can also include summary or overview documents for certain stakeholders, a corporate responsibility or sustainability section on its corporate website, or integrate social accounting into its annual report and accounts.

-Companies may seek to adopt a social accounting format that is audience specific and appropriate.
-For example, H&M, asks stakeholders how they would like to receive reports on its website; Vodafone publishes separate reports for 11 of its operating companies as well as publishing an internal report in 2005; Weyerhaeuser produced a tabloid-size, four-page mini-report in addition to its full sustainability report.

 History

 Modern forms of social accounting first produced widespread interest in the 1970s, as the practice emerged in North America in the particular case of environmental reporting.
 Its concepts received serious consideration from professional and academic accounting bodies, e.g. the Accounting Standards Board's predecessor, the American Accounting Association and the American Institute of Certified Public Accountants.